pallets/quart/docs/deployment.rst

 Serverless deployment
 ---------------------

-To deploy Quart in a FaaS setting you will need to use a specialised ASGI function adapter. `Mangum <https://github.com/erm/mangum>`_ is recommended for this and can be as simple as,
+To deploy Quart in an AWS Lambda & API Gateway setting you will need to use a specialised ASGI function adapter. `Mangum <https://github.com/erm/mangum>`_ is recommended for this and can be as simple as,

 .. code-block:: python

-    from mangum.platforms.aws.adapter import AWSLambdaAdapter
-    # from mangum.platforms.azure.adapter import AzureFunctionAdapter
+    from mangum import Mangum
     from quart import Quart

     app = Quart(__name__)